haruosuz/codon/README.md

 Henry I, Sharp PM.
 https://academic.oup.com/mbe/article/24/1/10/1070854
 - We outline a simple approach, first to check whether a genome shows evidence of selected codon usage bias and then to assess the strength of bias in genes as a guide to their likely expression level; we illustrate this with an analysis of Shewanella oneidensis.
 - As an example, we have analyzed Shewanella oneidensis, a member of the gamma proteobacteria (Heidelberg et al. 2002).
 Eighteen codons, for 15 amino acids, occur at significantly higher frequencies in highly expressed genes than in the genome as a whole (see Supplementary Material online).
+Importantly, these codons do not reflect any simple compositional bias, such as G + U richness due to location of the highly expressed genes on the leading strand of replication.
+Rather, they include many codons which would be expected to be optimal, either because they are decoded by the most abundant tRNA species (e.g., 6 of the 9 Arg tRNA genes match CGU) or because they are perfectly complementary to the only tRNA species for the amino acid (e.g., UUC, UAC, CAC, AAC, GAC, and GAA).

 https://www.ncbi.nlm.nih.gov/pubmed/15728743
 Nucleic Acids Res.
 2005 Feb 23;33(4):1141-53.
 Print 2005.